6.2.3 Data retention targeting communication equipment and persons

 Data about internet access are deemed to be “of crucial importance” (“helt afgørende”) to the investigation of a broad range of crime, in particular crime committed “in the digital domain”, notably child sexual abuse, distribution of illicit images, as well as hacking cases which have been on the rise recent years.
 Generally, circumstances indicate that the police have a need to - unambiguously and efficiently - be able to determine the identity of an end-user’s identity on basis of data about internet access.

-In contrast to the other provisions, rpl. § 786 e does not require the crime to be serious.
 The reason is that the data to be retained do not expose the person’s private life as such, as they do not concern the servers accessed in the internet session, or third parties the person has communicated with.
-The data only identify the person who used an internet connection at a certain point in time (see also Section
+The data only identify the person who used an internet connection at a certain point in time (see also Section 6.4.2).
+The interference is thus deemed to be rather small.
+The data however may be vital to the investigation of all types of crime.

 Further rules about retention of internet access data are set out in BEK no. 380.
 The regulation specifies the providers comprised by the regulation (Chapter 1 “Scope” §§ 1-3), the data to be registered and by whom (Chapter 2 §§ 4-7) and finally states that a contravention of the regulation is a criminal offence punishable with a fine, and that criminal liability may be incurred also by corporations (§ 8).